 The Parents' Guide to A Journey in Love will help answer questions about what is covered in our curriculum.
 The document can be opened by clicking below:

-At St Pancras Catholic Primary School we regard PSHE and Citizenship as an important,
+At St Pancras Catholic Primary School we regard RSHE and Citizenship as an important,

 integral component of the whole curriculum.
 We provide a broad and balanced curriculum,

 Promotes the spiritual, moral, cultural, mental and physical development of our children and

 Prepares our children for the opportunities, responsibilities and experiences they already

 Provides information about keeping healthy and safe, emotionally and physically.

 Encourages our children to understand how all actions have consequences and how they can